anlong73/SolrBundle/README.md

 [![Latest Stable Version](https://poser.pugx.org/floriansemm/solr-bundle/v/stable.svg)](https://packagist.org/packages/floriansemm/solr-bundle)
 [![Total Downloads](https://poser.pugx.org/floriansemm/solr-bundle/downloads.svg)](https://packagist.org/packages/floriansemm/solr-bundle)

 Introduction
 ------------

+**This is a FORK from https://github.com/floriansemm/SolrBundle.
+The original bundle seems to abandoned.
+I forked the bundle to solve a pretty bad performance issue.
+Feel free to use this bundle or use the original bundle instead.**

 This Bundle provides a simple API to index and query a Solr Index.